-I have the honor of being selected as an artist by the Caribbean Cultural Center African Diaspora Institute (CCCADI) as part of their Mi Querido Barrio project funded by the Rockefeller Foundation.
+I have the honor of being selected as an artist by the Caribbean Cultural Center African Diaspora Institute CCCADI as part of their Mi Querido Barrio project funded by the Rockefeller Foundation.
 I was inspired to create an AR (Augmented Reality) based on the Young Lords Party garbage offensive of August 1969.
-For this project I art directed a piece based on this demonstration and brought on legendary artist Carlos Pacheco (Superman, X-Men, Avengers) to illustrate my ideas.
+For this project I art directed a piece based on this demonstration and brought on legendary artist Carlos Pacheco (Superman, Captain America, X-Men, Avengers) to illustrate my ideas.
 Next I approached the amazingly talented Christopher Sotomayor to digitally paint the piece.
-The final stage will be for me to add words to the signs and enhance the piece into an actual AR that will be viewable when you walk with your smartphone or tablet on 110th Street between Park and Lexington in East Harlem, or as we endearingly refer to it as Mi Querido Barrio.
+The multi-talented powerhouse that is the theater company Universes, provided an excerpt from the song American written by UNIVERSES' William Ruiz for their play Party People and it was mixed especially for this video by D-Stroy Melendez.
+The video was directed by myself and animated by José A. Gutierrez Rivera.
+This video will be part of an AR that will be viewable when you walk with your smartphone or tablet on 110th Street between Park and Lexington in East Harlem, or as we endearingly refer to it as Mi Querido Barrio.

 Here are some reference photos I used for my art direction:

 © Michael Abramson from Palante: Young Lords Party

 Here is the sketch by Carlos Pacheco based on my art direction and photo references:

 These are the final pencils and inks by Carlos Pacheco.
 We added a woman in the front and expanded the height of the image to include the fist and brooms:

 Here is the basic color guide I prepared for digital painter Christopher Sotomayor.
 My main points were to maintain the Puerto Rican flag with a light blue triangle symbolizing the independence movement, the purple berets, the buttons on berets and the dashiki in the front: